semgrep/semgrep-docs/docs/semgrep-ci.md

 # Configuration

-Semgrep CI is configured with command line flags.
+Semgrep CI is configured through workflow files specific to the CI environment in which it runs.
 This is a reference for most common options, but you can see all available settings with `--help`.

-!!! info
-    When you're configuring the semgrep-action,
+### Adding to GitHub CI/CD

-    you set these options under the `with:` block of your workflow YAML file.
+To configuring Semgrep CI in GitHub, set configuration options under the `with:` block of your workflow YAML file.
 Option names are camel-cased in the workflow configuration file.
 This means that `--audit-on push` changes to `auditOn: push`.

+### Adding to GitLab CI/CD

+To configure Semgrep CI in GitLab, set configuration options under the block for the Semgrep CI job in your `.gitlab-ci.yml` file.

 ## Selecting rules